Paritchaikku Neramaachu: Production

 Y. G. Mahendran wrote and staged the play Paritchaikku Neramaachu in 1978.
 After watching the play, Muktha Srinivasan expressed interest in a film adaptation which he eventually directed.
+In order to portray the Iyengar character Narasimhachari accurately, Sivaji Ganesan observed the demeanours of real Iyengar people at the Parthasarathy Temple in Triplicane.
+At other times, he would help Mahendran with his acting.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Vaali.